restic/restic/doc/045_working_with_repos.rst

 Snapshots which have previously been copied between repositories will be skipped by later copy runs.

-.. note:: Note that this process will have to read (download) and write (upload) the
+.. important:: This process will have to both download (read) and upload (write)
-    entire snapshot(s) due to the different encryption keys used in the source and destination repository.
-Also, the transferred files are not re-chunked, which may break deduplication between files already stored in the destination repo and files copied there using this command.
-See the next section for how to avoid this problem.
+    the entire snapshot(s) due to the different encryption keys used in the source and destination repository.
+This *may incur higher bandwidth usage and costs* than expected during normal backup runs.

+.. important:: The copying process does not re-chunk files, which may break
+    deduplication between the files copied and files already stored in the destination repository.
+This means that copied files, which existed in both the source and destination repository, *may occupy up to twice their space* in the destination repository.
+See below for how to avoid this.

 For the destination repository ``--repo2`` the password can be read from a file ``--password-file2`` or from a command ``--password-command2``.